-UK Defined Benefit Schemes or final salary schemes have previously been common in the United Kingdom, although more recently many employers have been phasing them out.
+UK Defined Benefit Schemes or final salary schemes are the most common and largest type of pension United Kingdom, although more recently many employers have been phasing them out.

 UK defined benefit schemes set the level of benefits that will be received in the future (i.e. the scheme offers £10,000 a year for a member when they reach retirement).
 The level of benefits will usually be a function of your length of service and final salary.